charliecalvert/CloudNotes/Assignments/UpstartAndSystemd.md

 ## Hints

-The below is aimed at updstart users, but it should be obvious how it applies to those who might be using **systemd**.
+The below is aimed at upstart users, but it should be obvious how it applies to those who might be using **systemd**.
 Here are some additional nodes:

 - Create a **elven-site.conf** in your final folder.
 	- Look at the **JsObjects/JavaScript/NodeCode/ExpressSend** project for hints